nelkinda/gameoflife-java/README.md

 — [Conway's Game of Life - Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

 ## Activities (aka Constraints)
-This implementation of Game of Life implements the following activities:
+This implementation of Game of Life follows the following activities and constraints:
 * Test-Driven Development.
 * Immutable objects only.
   Only pure functions.